-However, unplanned for circumstances can also arise, such as unexpected events affecting the economy, widespread defaults in a particular sector, if markets cease functioning properly, or if major projects at Kiwibank are significantly delayed or not completed.
+However, unexpected circumstances can also arise, such as unexpected events affecting the economy, widespread defaults in a particular sector, financial markets ceasing to function properly, or if major projects at Kiwibank are significantly delayed or not completed.
 The occurrence of any such circumstance may make the risks more difficult to manage and the impact on Kiwibank can be more severe.